genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/02_generate-the-reference-app.md

     field(name = "ENABLED", type = BOOLEAN)
 ```

-See here <!--TODO we need to merge all this with the Generate fields and tables from relational database --> for more helpful tips using the DictionaryBuilder tool.
+See [here](/managing-applications/operate/on-the-host/helpful-commands/#dictionarybuilder) <!--TODO we need to merge all this with the Generate fields and tables from relational database --> for more helpful tips using the DictionaryBuilder tool.

 ## 2. Run AppGen to build microservices

-Run `AppGen` to build your three modules (event handler, request server and data server):
+Run `AppGen` to build your three services (modules) (event handler, request server and data server):

 ```bash
 AppGen -n ref_data_app -p 10000